-DJ Zedd Net Worth, Real Name And House Which Features A Costco Room
+DJ Zedd’s Net Worth, Real Name, And House, Which Features A Costco Room

 DJ Zedd is credited for producing some of the biggest hits in the music entertainment industry, with one of the most recent being the track “Get Low” by Liam Payne.
 And now, he has made headlines again after revealing to the world his out-of-this-world house.
-The video of his home, which was posted by Architectural Digest revealed numerous amazing features such as his four car garage that he converted into a music studio, a swimming pool, and Skittles machine.
+The video of his home, which was posted by Architectural Digest, revealed numerous amazing features such as his four car garage that he converted into a music studio, a swimming pool, and a Skittles machine.

 It also boasts a Costco room, which is essentially a room stocked with everything that he basically needs.
-The music producer and songwriter, whose real name is Anton Zaslavski bought the 9,400-square-foot house for $16 million.
-Aged 28, DJ Zedd has a net worth of about $35 million.
+The music producer and songwriter, whose real name is Anton Zaslavski, bought the 9,400-square-foot house for $16 million.
+DJ Zedd is 28-years-old and has a net worth of about $35 million.

 His Background

-Born in Saratov, Russia, DJ Zedd’s family moved to Kaiserslautern, Germany when he was just four.
+Born in Saratov, Russia, DJ Zedd’s family moved to Kaiserslautern, Germany, when he was just 4-years-old.
 His parents were skilled in playing various musical instruments.
-His father, a schoolteacher was a guitarist, while his mother worked as a piano instructor.
+His father, a schoolteacher, was a guitarist, while his mother worked as a piano instructor.
 With this background, it was only natural that the younger Zaslavski would strive to get into music.

-As such, he started playing the piano when he was only four, and at age 12 DJ Zedd could play drums.
+As such, he started playing the piano when he was only 4, and at age 12 DJ Zedd could play drums.
 At 13, he became a drummer for the German band, Dioramic.
 It was after hearing songs by Justice that he became inspired to venture into electronic music and soon began creating his own compositions.
 He released some of them online, and began getting a followership drawn by his outstanding remixes and originals.

 Why Zedd wants to reinvent the DJ model—again https://t.co/zKTHFQpVAW by @zogblog